-Good On You’s ratings are comprehensive—considering impacts throughout the entire supply chain from raw materials to a product’s end of use.
+Good On You’s ratings are comprehensive—considering brands’ practices throughout their entire supply chains from raw materials to products’ end of use.
 Altogether, we evaluate 500-plus data points across more than 100 key issues, indicators, and standards systems to arrive at each brand’s score.
-We weight third party sources according to their scope and the quality of their assurance ie how well they ensure brands comply with the standards that have been set.
+We weight certifications and other third party sources according to their scope and the quality of their assurance ie how well they ensure brands comply with the standards that have been set.

 Using our proprietary tech, Good On You analysts evaluate each brand with our rigorous methodology, which we developed in collaboration with industry experts, academics, and organisations (like Fashion Revolution, Fashion for Good, and Four Paws).
 Materiality is key—meaning we assess issues based on what’s most important and impactful.
 Our methodology also distinguishes between large and small brands based on annual turnover or parent companies.
 We proportionately apply more demanding standards to large brands as they inherently have greater impacts and influence.

-Whether you’re comparing brands on the Good On You app, browsing global retailers like Farfetch and Afterpay, or searching on Microsoft Bing, our ratings give you the information you need to confidently support the brands who are leading the way.
+Whether you’re comparing brands on the Good On You app, browsing global retailers like Farfetch, or searching on Microsoft Bing, our ratings give you the information you need to confidently support the brands who are leading the way.

 Key issues we rate brands on